 Public companies are not the only entities that need fairness opinions.
 Fairness opinions are utilized by boards of directors, special committees, trustees and other fiduciaries.
 Additionally, any group or individual who may be negatively impacted by a potential conflict of interest should request a fairness opinion.
 Any instance with multiple shareholders or conflicted parties should include a fairness opinion in their process.

-Greg Cook is a Director with Prairie Capital Advisors.
-He can be reached at 630.413.5567 or email at: email@example.com.
+Greg Cook is a Director at Prairie Capital Advisors, Inc. He can be reached at 630.413.5567 or by email: firstname.lastname@example.org.

 Subscribe to our articlesSign Up!